huggingface/transformers/docs/source/en/main_classes/trainer.md

 # Trainer

-The [`Trainer`] class provides an API for feature-complete training in PyTorch for most standard use cases.
-It's used in most of the [example scripts](https://github.com/huggingface/transformers/tree/main/examples).

-Before instantiating your [`Trainer`], create a [`TrainingArguments`] to access all the points of customization during training.

-[`Trainer`] supports distributed training on multiple GPUs/TPUs, mixed precision for [NVIDIA GPUs](https://nvidia.github.io/apex/), [AMD GPUs](https://rocm.docs.amd.com/en/latest/rocm.html), and [`torch.amp`](https://pytorch.org/docs/stable/amp.html) for PyTorch.
+The [`Trainer`] class provides an API for feature-complete training in PyTorch, and it supports distributed training on multiple GPUs/TPUs, mixed precision for [NVIDIA GPUs](https://nvidia.github.io/apex/), [AMD GPUs](https://rocm.docs.amd.com/en/latest/rocm.html), and [`torch.amp`](https://pytorch.org/docs/stable/amp.html) for PyTorch. [`Trainer`] goes hand-in-hand with the [`TrainingArguments`] class, which offers a wide range of options to customize how a model is trained.
+Together, these two classes provide a complete training API.

+[`Seq2SeqTrainer`] and [`Seq2SeqTrainingArguments`] inherit from the [`Trainer`] and [`TrainingArgument`] classes and they're adapted for training models for sequence-to-sequence tasks such as summarization or translation.

 <Tip warning={true}>

-The [`Trainer`] class is optimized for 🤗 Transformers models and can have surprising behaviors when you use it on other models.
-When using it on your own model, make sure:
+The [`Trainer`] class is optimized for 🤗 Transformers models and can have surprising behaviors when used with other models.
+When using it with your own model, make sure:

-- your model always return tuples or subclasses of [`~utils.ModelOutput`].
+- your model always return tuples or subclasses of [`~utils.ModelOutput`]
 - your model can compute the loss if a `labels` argument is provided and that loss is returned as the first element of the tuple (if your model returns tuples)
-- your model can accept multiple label arguments (use the `label_names` in your [`TrainingArguments`] to indicate their name to the [`Trainer`]) but none of them should be named `"label"`.
+- your model can accept multiple label arguments (use `label_names` in [`TrainingArguments`] to indicate their name to the [`Trainer`]) but none of them should be named `"label"`

 </Tip>